owanemi/2024-12-christmas-dinner/audit-data/findings.md

 }
 ```
 # [H-3] Reentrancy vulnerability in `ChristmasDinner::refund()`

 ## Summary

 The `refund()` fucntion is vulnerable to Re-entrancy attacks by a malicious user.
-The vulnerability is caused by an incorrect implementation of the reentrancy guard modifier and failure to follow the Checks-Effects-Interactions pattern.
+The vulnerability is caused by an incorrect implementation of the `nonReentrant` modifier and failure to follow the Checks-Effects-Interactions pattern.

 ## Vulnerability Details

-The nonReentrant modifier is implemented incorrectly and so state changes will occur after external calls, allowing for reentrancy.
+The `nonReentrant` modifier is implemented incorrectly and so state changes will occur after external calls, allowing for reentrancy.
 Specifically:

 1. The modifier never sets `locked = true`, only checks and sets it to false: